zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-10-16-Testing-LCM.md

     - We will likely use the PEN coated glass slide for future applications.
 If we use lower magnification, a 2 µm thickness of PEN membrane will also likely work, and these are available RNAse free (VWR #11505189 or #11505158).
 4 µm slides are the easiest to use because: "the membrane is stronger compared to the 2 µm standard which allows easier section mounting and a lower risk of membrane injury during the mounting procedure and the membrane itself is heavier and thus easier to collect via gravity".
     - The frame slides are recommended for single-cell and other high-magnification (150X) applications.
     - If we are having issues with PEN membrane autofluorescense, we can try to switch to PPS or PET slides.
+- All other supplies are listed in the [cryosectioning protocol](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Cryosectioning-Protocol/)

 ### Resources